Crioure History, Family Crest & Coats of Arms

 Early Origins of the Crioure family

 The surname Crioure was first found in Worcestershire, where they held a family seat from ancient times.

 Early History of the Crioure family

-Another 123 words (9 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Crioure History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crioure research.
+Another 62 words (4 lines of text) covering the years 1221, 1269, 1379, 1590 and 1788 are included under the topic Early Crioure History in all our PDF Extended History products and printed products wherever possible.

 Crioure Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Crioure were recorded, including Cryer, Cryour, Crier, Criur, Crieur, Crioure and others.

 Early Notables of the Crioure family (pre 1700)